eficode-academy/rf-katas/exercises/06-resource_files.md

 `login.robot` and `invalid_login.robot` and move them to `resource.robot`.
 Remove these keywords from `login.robot` and `invalid_login.robot`.

-Now run the command `robot robot` to run all suites and you may notice some errors.
+Now run the command `robot robot` to run all suites.
+You may notice some errors.

 ```text
 =============================================================================